irinamiheeva13/irinamiheeva13/README.md

 ## Hi everyone!
 I'm Irina

-### I'm a beginner frontend developer from Moscow.
+### I'm a junior frontend developer from Moscow.
 I'm learning how to create interfaces and apps with the help of JavaScript and React.
 Please check my most recent projects:

 * [Game of Thrones Data Base](https://github.com/irinamiheeva13/GameOfThrones_DB)
 * [Twitter clone on React](https://github.com/irinamiheeva13/ReactTwitterClone)